-Let's Drink To Your Health?
-Alcohol Producers Tout Wellness Benefits
+Alcohol Producers Tout Wellness Benefits.
+Health Experts Say Don't Swallow Claims

 Low calorie!
 Less than 1 gram of sugar!
 Gluten free!
 While these phrases are commonly plastered on food packaging, it's now not unusual to find wine and spirits brands touting these attributes.

 Nowadays, the talk is less about the body of a wine and more about what alcohol is doing to your body.
 Recent data shows wine sales are declining, and many point to the wellness trend that's pervasive with millennials as the cause.
 In response, brands are making claims about the health properties of their beverages as a way to attract consumers.
-But some of these claims aren't going down so smoothly with scientists and wellness experts.
+But health researchers and scientists are raising concerns about these claims.

+"No matter how many other healthy things you try to put in something, you can't undo the fact that there's alcohol in there.
+And alcohol, at the end of the day, is the most dangerous part of what people will be exposed to."

 Wine is still one of the few consumables on store shelves that doesn't require a nutrition label or ingredient list.
 What many wine drinkers don't know is that there are over 50 Alcohol and Tobacco Tax and Trade Bureau (TTB)-approved additives that can be used in a wine, because companies are not required to disclose them.